giusdp/giusdp/README.md

 * I'm Giuseppe, an italian developer and Ph.D. student in Computer Science and Engineering from the University of Bologna.
 * I work mainly on distributed systems and serverless platforms.
 Currently I do research on configuration languages for scheduling in serverless!
-* I also am a Software Engineer at [Nuvolaris](https://www.nuvolaris.io/), a startup in serverless computing (again serverless).
-* There I use Go, but I'm also picking up Svelte and Tailwind.
+* I also am a Software Engineer at [Nuvolaris](https://www.nuvolaris.io/), a startup in serverless computing (I'm using mostly Go here, but I'm picking up Svelte and Tailwind as well).
-* I'm a passionate coder working in the open source space, so I also have my own projects:
+* I'm a passionate coder working with my own projects:
-  - A little serverless platform [FunLess](https://funless.dev) (again x2), in Elixir, experimenting with WebAssembly functions.
+  - A little serverless platform [FunLess](https://funless.dev), in Elixir, experimenting with WebAssembly functions.
-  - A [Dialog System plugin](https://github.com/giusdp/bevy_talks) for the [Bevy](https://github.com/giusdp/bevy_talks) game engine (in Rust).
+  - A [plugin to write dialogues](https://github.com/giusdp/bevy_talks) for the [Bevy](https://github.com/giusdp/bevy_talks) game engine (in Rust).

 How to reach me:
 - chat on [Linkedin](https://www.linkedin.com/in/giusdp);
 - via email (my GitHub public email);
-- I also got a [Mastodon account](https://livellosegreto.it/@geedp).
+- I also have a [Mastodon account](https://livellosegreto.it/@geedp).

 <!--
 **giusdp/giusdp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.